jacobtomlinson/website/content/posts/2020/2020-02-14-creating-an-open-source-python-project-from-scratch-p2.md

 As we are using git for our version control we also have the ability to [tag specific commits with our version numbers](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
 However it is easy to forget to update our `setup.py` file when creating a tag, so it would be great to enable our setup to automatically detect the current version from the git information.

 To do this we can use [versioneer](https://github.com/warner/python-versioneer) which is a Python module that you package with your project.
-Then instead of explicitly setting your version in `setup.py` versioneer gets it dynamically from the version control.
+Instead of explicitly setting your version in `setup.py` versioneer gets it dynamically from the version control.

 ```bash
 pip install versioneer